NutritionalLungImmunity/nlisim/README.md

 # Visualization Config

-To visualize the output of the simulation, please add the variable names to the list `visual_variables` in the config file `config.ini` under the `[visualization]` section
+To visualize the output of the simulation, please add the variable names to the list `visual_variables` in the config file, under the `[visualization]` section:
 ```ini
 [visualization]
 # vtk_type: STRUCTURED_POINTS, STRUCTURED_GRID, RECTILINEAR_GRID, UNSTRUCTURED_GRID, POLY_DATA